GVK Biosciences: European Medicines Agency confirms recommendation to suspend medicines over flawed studies

 The review covered nationally authorised medicines whose marketing authorisation applications included clinical data from studies conducted by GVK Biosciences at its Hyderabad site.

 More about the procedure

 The review was initiated on 25 September 2014 at the request of the European Commission, under Article 31 of Directive 2001/83/EC, in relation to findings by the French medicines agency (ANSM) of non-compliance with Good Clinical Practice (GCP) at the GVK Biosciences' site in Hyderabad, India.

 The review was carried out by the Committee for Medicinal Products for Human Use (CHMP), responsible for questions concerning medicines for human use, which adopted in January 2015 an opinion on the marketing authorisation of these medicines.

 Following a request from some marketing authorisation holders, the CHMP re-examined its January 2015 opinion.
-The CHMP’s final opinion was forwarded to the European Commission, which issued a final legally binding decision applicable in all EU Member States on 16/07/2015.
+The CHMP has now adopted its final opinion, which will be forwarded to the European Commission, for a legally binding decision applicable in all EU Member States.

 National authorities will decide if some of the medicines recommended for suspension are critical in their countries.